 My main memory of the film is the packed theater in Tel Aviv with a boisterous audience who cracked up at every single joke but that one, which got way, way lost in translation.

-Anyway, the point is this: just about any assumption you can make is inevitably going to be wrong.
+Anyway, the point is this: just about any assumption I can make is inevitably going to be wrong.
 Or only partially correct.

 And yet — being human and all that — it’s almost impossible to not make assumptions.

-Since you can’t stop, you can at least bring some awareness to the fact that this is what you’re doing.
+Since we can’t stop, we can at least bring some awareness to the fact that this is what we’re doing.

-Your explanations and educated guesses are not necessarily grounded in any reality, so it’s important to be careful not to let them become your reality.
+Our explanations and educated guesses are not necessarily grounded in any reality, so it’s important to be careful not to let them become our reality.

 Frustrating life lesson #4: Judgment is limiting